March 5: The Museum in Washington, DC will open today. Due to weather, the Udvar-Hazy Center in Chantilly, VA is closed.

 As a military transport, it was a great work-horse.
 Of the estimated 4,835 built, 2,804 were for the Luftwaffe, for which it performed valiantly during the Second World War, as a troop carrier, bomber, and ambulance.
 Most spectacularly, an armada of Ju 52/3m's parachuted troops into Allied-held Crete, and 170 of the fleet of 493 were shot down.
 Soviet sources claim that 676 were shot down or destroyed in the unsuccessful attampt to relieve von Paulus's army trapped in Stalingrad.
 Many of these flew to the battle zone, loaded to the full with supplies, at the expense of the fuel needed to make the return flight.

 In 1987, arrangements were made with Lufthansa for a generous donation of a Junkers-Ju 52/3m to the National Air and Space Museum.
-The aircraft is a CASA-built one that was built in 1951/2, and sold in the mid-1970s to Fairoaks Aviation in England., where is was given limited exemption to fly, often for movie film work.
+The aircraft is a CASA-built one that was built in 1951/2, and sold in the mid-1970s to Fairoaks Aviation in England., where it was given limited exemption to fly, often for movie film work.
 It was sold to Lufthansa in 1987, and completely restored, overhauled, and refurbished at Hamburg, with the engines completely overhauled by B.M.W. in Munich.
-It was disassembled, shipped to Baltimore, and then road-hauled to Washington's Dulles Inteernational Airport, where it was re-assembled by Page Aviation.
-It is the only foreign-built transport aircraft in the NASM collection.
+It was disassembled, shipped to Baltimore, and then road-hauled to Washington Dulles Inteernational Airport, where it was re-assembled by Page Aviation.